These 40 People Told Us How They Make Money Without Getting a Real Job

 21. Sell on Etsy — Without Crafting a Thing

 Millions of folks shop on Etsy to find the perfect birthday present, bachelorette party supplies or customized T-shirts.
 And, yes, traditionally items sold on Etsy must be handmade or vintage, but did you know you can also sell craft supplies and tools?

 This alleviates the hours you put into your work and simply allows you sell the supplies to folks who want to tap into their creative sides.

 Success story: Janet Berry-Johnson, a CPA and freelance writer, earns an extra $200 a month on Etsy — without crafting a single thing.

 She loves cross-stitching but knows selling her own designs isn’t a moneymaker.
 Instead, she buys kits and patterns at local thrift stores for a few bucks each and marks them up anywhere from 400% to 1,200% for Etsy buyers.

 22. Search for Unclaimed Money

-Check with the National Association of Unclaimed Property Administrators.
-Click your state on the map, and it’ll redirect you to your state’s appropriate search site.
+To see if you have any unclaimed money, check with the National Association of Unclaimed Property Administrators.
 (Beware: There are several look-a-like sites out there.
 Be sure you’re searching legitimate ones.)

 23. Walk Into (and Shop at) Stores